NaturalGIS/mapping_ecosystem_services/README.md

     - a copy of the land use layer/map containing only the land use parcels belonging to the land use classes that have been chosen to be part of the analysis

     - a **line** layer/map with the segments representing the min distance between parcels boundaries/centroids.
-In case uf using the "boundaries" strategy this layer **do not** contain the "zero length" lines representing the distance (equel to 0) of adjecent parcels.
+In case of using the "boundaries" strategy this layer **do not** contain the "zero length" lines representing the distance (equal to 0) of adjacent parcels.

     - a **raw_data** alphanumeric table containing all the distances and values computed between each parcel pair